xson-lang/XSON/docs/Extensions/XLE‐5꞉-Commas-After-Values.md

-**Purpose:** Convenience; JSON Compatibility
+**Purpose:** JSON Compatibility; Convenience

 **Description:**
-A comma character can be placed after the end of any line.
+A comma character can be placed after the end of any value.
 Functionally, a comma at the end of a line is ignored.

 This allows copy-pasting complex lists that have commas after every item (such as enums from C-like programming languages) with no modification.

+This extension is required for JSON compatiblity, as JSON data has a comma after every value within an object.

 **Created On**: May 15th, 2023

 **Status:** Active

 **Examples:**

+In addition to JSON compatiblity, this extension can be used for convenience purposes.

 The below example demonstrates how, for example, a C++ enum can be seamlessly copied into an XSON object; The enum contents are unchanged.